A Varied and Multifaceted Event

 Looking / Beyond Radio / Composition

-Participants in these categories will stage performances and presentations across different sections of the HKW, taking the viewers on a journey through the building.
+Participants in these categories were staging performances and presentations across different sections of the HKW, taking the viewers on a journey through the building.

 Looking — Mentor: David Elliott